-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 The

-lookup function is almost complete, but there’s a number of things that could go wrong in the course of this function, such as parsing the body from Slack, getting the issue from GitHub, or constructing the Slack message itself.
-To handle this, wrap the majority of this function in a try/catch block, and return simple error text to the user in Slack if something goes wrong.
+lookup function is almost complete, but there are a number of errors that can occur in the course of this function, such as parsing the body from Slack, getting the issue from GitHub, or constructing the Slack message itself.
+To address this, wrap the majority of this function in a try/catch block, and return simple error text to the user in Slack if something goes wrong.
 With that, the final version of

 src/handlers/lookup.js looks like this: